 Rice straw can be used in many ways for the production of energy such as – thermal power generation (Rice straw has a thermal efficiency of between 60 and 75%, depending on the technique used to burn it) (Vagg, 2015) combustion material (rice straw can be used as fuel for combustion purposes, as a fertilizer for the soil, feedstock for cattle and also raw material for various industries) (Zhiqiang et al., 2011) and in the production of bio gas.
 For the production of biogas, underground containers built of cement and bricks typically measure 2.5 meters in width and 4 meters in height, with a dome-shaped top, for producing biogas from rice straw.
 There are openings for the water entry and gas outflow at the bottom and top of the container, respectively.
 On top of the straw layer, two layers are stacked one half a meter thick: one is rice straw, and the other is cow manure.
 Until the plant is fully filled, these stages are repeatedly performed.
 After adding water to the plant, the fermentation process commences, and a week later, biogas production starts.
 Five to six cubic meters of biogas are created from one tonne of straw over the course of four months (Patil and Sharanagouda, 2017).
 The various strategies are shown in (Fig. 1).

-Fig. 1.
-Rice straw management strategies

 2.2 Rice Husk